Ryan Williams (women's soccer): Club career

-2024: Best XI Second Team

 Williams received two yellow cards and was sent off on June 8, 2024, with her second card giving Sophia Smith a penalty that led to a 1–0 away loss to the Portland Thorns.
 She finished the regular season with 25 starts and 2,237 minutes played, with just her red card and one-match suspension keeping her from an iron woman season.
 She ranked top two in the league in multiple defensive metrics, including tackles, challenges, and interceptions, and ranked first in attempted passes.
 North Carolina finished the regular season in fifth place, losing 1–0 to the Kansas City Current in the playoff quarterfinals.
 Williams signed a contract extension near the end of the season, keeping her with the club through 2027.
 She was named to the NWSL Best XI Second Team at the end of the season.

-2025

 Williams scored her first professional goal—in the eighth season of her career—on April 26, 2025, and also assisted Ashley Sanchez's stoppage-time winner as the Courage came back twice to win 3–2 against the previously unbeaten Kansas City Current, the Courage's first win of the year.
-Head coach Sean Nahas had recently refashioned the defense into a back three which allowed Williams to contribute to the attack more freely.
+Head coach Sean Nahas had recently restructured the defense into a back three which allowed Williams to contribute to the attack more freely.
 On June 21, Williams marked her 100th regular-season appearance with a 2–1 win over the Houston Dash.
 She was even closer to an iron woman season in 2025, missing only four minutes in one game the entire season.

+Williams was named a team captain going into the 2026 season alongside Natalie Jacobs and Kailen Sheridan.